cmayekar/BRD-interview-packet/README.md

 ## Submit changes back to BRD<a name="submitback"></a>
 Once you have completed all changes the do one of the following to make your changes available to us:
-1. Create your own git repo
+### GIT Repo
-1. Send us the link to the repo
+Upload entire project to your own git repo and then provide us with the link to your repo

 OR

-1. Create a zip of the project
+### Zip File
-1. Email zip back to us
+Zip up the entire project and send it to us via email

-IMPORTANT:  Do not include the "node_modules" directory when creating your git repo or zip.
-This directory is automatically created when doing an "npm install" and will exist in both ./ and ./frontend.
+**IMPORTANT**:  Do not include the ***"node_modules"*** directory when creating your git repo or zip.
+This directory is automatically created when doing an "npm install" and will be very large.
+This directory will exist in both ***project/*** and ***project/frontend*** so will need to be excluded from both locations.

 ## Helpful tips
 Below is information to help you complete the project